 In August 2008, we were issued European Patent No. 1086556 titled "Integrated Voice and Data Communications over a Local Area Network" which covers the same technology as covered by our U.S. QoS family of patents.
-The Patent has issued in France, Germany and Spain and is in the process of being issued in the United Kingdom and Ireland.
-We have also been notified that the Canadian Intellectual Property Office has issued a Notice of Allowance for this patent and we anticipate its issuance in Canada prior to the end of this year.
+The Patent has issued in France, Germany, Spain, United Kingdom and Ireland.
+We have also been notified that the Canadian Intellectual Property Office has issued a Notice of Allowance for this patent and we anticipate its issuance in Canada by the end of the second quarter this year.

 Our future success is largely dependent upon our proprietary technologies, our ability to protect our intellectual property rights and consummate license agreements with respect to our Patent Portfolio.
 The complexity of patent and common law, combined with our limited resources, create risk that our efforts to protect our patents may not be successful.
 We cannot be assured that our patents will be upheld, or that third parties will not invalidate our patents.
 We face uncertainty as to the outcome of our litigation commenced in February 2008 against several major data networking equipment manufacturers pertaining to our Remote Power Patent.
-(See Risk Factors "We face uncertainty as to the outcome of litigation with major data networking equipment manufacturers").
+(See Risk Factors "We face uncertainty as to the outcome of our litigation with major data networking equipment manufacturers").

-The patent application for our Remote Power Patent was filed on March 11, 1999 and the patent was granted by the U.S. Office of Patent and Trademark on April 21, 2001.
+The provisional patent application for our Remote Power Patent was filed on March 11, 1999 and the patent was granted by the U.S. Office of Patent and Trademark on April 21, 2001.
 The patent expires on March 11, 2020.

 We were incorporated under the laws of the State of Delaware in July 1990.
-Our offices are located at 445 Park Avenue, Suite 1028, New York, New York 10022 and our telephone number is (212) 829-5770.
+Our offices are located at 445 Park Avenue, Suite 1018, New York, New York 10022 and our telephone number is (212) 829-5770.